Shooting Basics: Trigger Control

 Here are two trigger control techniques that will work with any trigger:

-1. The uninterrupted trigger pull.
+1. The uninterrupted trigger press.
 You increase pressure on the trigger steadily and smoothly until the shot is fired, or until the sight picture becomes unacceptable.
 If sight picture becomes unacceptable, you should stop the shot process completely, relax all pressure on the trigger and start over from the beginning.

-2. The interrupted trigger pull.
+2. The interrupted trigger press.
 You increase pressure on the trigger until the gun fires, or until the sight picture becomes unacceptable.
 If the sight picture becomes unacceptable, you stop adding pressure to the trigger and hold it until the sight picture becomes acceptable.
 You then resume adding pressure to the trigger until the gun fires, or until it becomes necessary to stop again.
 This technique, particularly with a light, finely adjusted trigger, is a highly advanced skill.
 It’s not for beginning or intermediate shooters.

 Latest